This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes bleeding or spotting during pregnancy?

-- Uterine polyps, fibroids, or cysts
+- Polyps, fibroids, or cysts in the uterus

 - Sexual intercourse